1. What is a Public Adjuster?

 Your settlement is likely to proceed faster when a Public Adjuster works for you, diligently navigating the red-tape sea.
 He is on the alert for any development in your case, and will not let it be forgotten or dropped.

-The Public Adjuster is employed by you, and works on your behalf.
-The insurance company’s adjusters are employed by the insurance company, and their responsibility and accountability rests with the insurer.
+The Public Adjuster is employed by you and works on your behalf.
+The insurance company’s adjusters are employed by the insurance company, and their responsibility and accountability rest with the insurer.

-13. Is the Public Adjuster affiliated with any insurance company?
-Does he sell insurance or act as an insurance agent?
+12. Is the Public Adjuster affiliated with any insurance company?
+Do they sell insurance or act as an insurance agent?

 Probably not depending on the time limits in your individual state to file for supplemental payments.
-Call Rapid Public Adjusters, Inc. for a consultation and we will see if we can help you.
+Call Rapid Public Adjusters for a consultation and we will see if we can help you.

 A Public Adjuster’s compensation is a small percent of your insurer’s claims payments that are made to you.
 The Public Adjuster’s fees are usually more than covered by a successful claim payment that is obtained for you.

-16. How do I hire a Public Adjuster?
+15. How Do I hire a Public Adjuster?